LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 - [Trealla Prolog 2.6.9 or later](https://github.com/trealla-prolog/trealla)
 - [YAP 7.2.1 or later](https://github.com/vscosta)

+Note that an online use of this kernel (instead of local) may be restricted to a subset of these backends (notably, due to some systems requiring commercial licenses).

 The kernel is implemented in a way that basically all functionality except the loading of configuration files can easily be overridden.
 This is especially useful for **extending the kernel for further Prolog backends** or running code with a different version of a backend.
 For further information about this, see [Configuration](#configuration).

 Also see the [JupyterLab Logtalk CodeMirror Extension](https://github.com/LogtalkDotOrg/jupyterlab-logtalk-codemirror-extension) for *syntax highlighting* of Logtalk code in JupyterLab (forked from the [JupyterLab Prolog CodeMirror Extension](https://github.com/hhu-stups/jupyterlab-prolog-codemirror-extension)).